How to set up your online fitness classes during COVID-19

 When you’re looking to start your classes online, you’ll need an online scheduling platform, a payment processing system, a platform where you can stream your classes, and a way to get their feedback and reviews.

 Fitness class booking system – As you go online, managing and keeping your appointments in one place becomes very important.
-An online scheduling system will let your members easily book their classes with you online and let you manage all your classes from one place.
+A fitness booking software will let your members easily book their classes with you online and let you manage all your classes from one place.

 Payment processing system – Investing in a trustworthy payment software is required for you to make sure you don’t lose any money in any way.
 A good payment system would be one your members trust and lets you accept prepayments to avoid any last-minute changes or cancellations.